Fan-made source for classic online RA1 action

 Repackaging, splitting and sharing is done to support the classic game and we hope it falls in fair use of the freeware, released by EA in August 31, 2008.

-For any serious problems, please don't hesitate to contact us at irc.freenode.net #cncnet.
+For any technical problems, please don't hesitate to contact us at irc.freenode.net #cncnet.